Chart Color Schemes

 Bulimba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of Bulimba is around 8,333 as of Feb 2026.
-This shows an increase of 710 people since the 2021 Census, which reported a population of 7,623.
-The change is inferred from AreaSearch's estimate of 8,125 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional 81 validated new addresses since the Census date.
-This results in a density ratio of 3,912 persons per square kilometer, placing Bulimba in the top 10% of national locations assessed by AreaSearch.
-The suburb's 9.3% growth since census is within 0.6 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 84.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Bulimba is around 8,209.
+This reflects an increase of 586 people since the 2021 Census, which reported a population of 7,623.
+The change is inferred from AreaSearch's estimation of the resident population at 8,161 following examination of the latest ERP data release by the ABS in June 2025, and an additional 103 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,854 persons per square kilometer, placing Bulimba in the top 10% of national locations assessed by AreaSearch.
+The suburb's 7.7% growth since the census positions it within 1.6 percentage points of the national average (9.3%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 84.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future demographic trends project an above median population growth across statistical areas nationally, with Bulimba expected to increase by 1,353 persons to 2041, reflecting a gain of 13.7% in total over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilized.
+Moving forward, an above median population growth is projected for the suburb of Bulimba, with an expected expansion of 1,193 persons to 2041, reflecting a total increase of 13.9% over the 16 years.

 Frequently Asked Questions - Population